dinoboards/yellow-msx-series-for-rc2014/music/README-V1.3.md

 * Onboard ROM, with MSX-MUSIC basic extensions and bios implemented
 * Full SST39SF040 ROM (re)flashing with MSX-DOS flash utility

-### Key difference with previous revision of this board

-* Improved noise filtering.
-A low pass filter added to the power supply to the YM2413 and audio circuit to reduce some of the digital and EMF interference that be heard when no sound was playing.
-* Pads for some components are slightly bigger to aid in soldering
-* Small change to the roll off frequency of the audio output to produce a slightly warmer sound - (closer to the original spec).

 ### What is the 'Yellow MSX Series of Boards'?

 These are a series of boards that I am developing to achieve MSX compatibility for RC2014 systems.